 When the Air Force got out of the chimpanzee research business, I was transferred to the Coulston Foundation (TCF), a private research lab also located in Alamogordo, New Mexico.
-I was used as a breeder at TCF and fathered two children, Bell and Braeden, when I was only 11 years old.
-In 2002, the Coulston Foundation went bankrupt due to repeated Animal Welfare Act violations, and Save the Chimps stepped in to rescue 266 chimpanzees from the laboratory, including me.
+I was used as a breeder at TCF and fathered two children, Bell and Braeden when I was only 11 years old.
+In 2002, the Coulston Foundation was on the verge of bankruptcy, due to repeated Animal Welfare Act violations, and Save the Chimps stepped in to rescue 266 chimpanzees.
 It took nine years to move all of us from New Mexico to Save the Chimps’ sanctuary in Florida, and I arrived to my new home in 2011.

 Once I made friends, my personality began to shine through.
+I enjoy spending time and eating meals with my good friend, Marc.
 My caregivers have noticed that I love to play with large toys.
 I kick them around the room and throw them up in the air, even if no one else is interested in playing.
 Sometimes I even stand on my head and kick balls with my feet!
 I don’t always like to engage with my caregivers, but when I do we have vigorous play sessions.

 I am extremely intelligent and expressive, so it doesn’t take long for my caregivers to figure out what I want.
 I even point to things I want and let out three distinctive breathy sounds (hah hah hah) to emphasize the importance of my request!

 My caregivers worked hard to find a social setting that worked for me, and as a result, I have completely transformed from the chimpanzee I was when I lived in a lab.
 Now I am always surrounded by the love, companionship, and freedoms I need to thrive.